googleapis/google-auth-library-java/README.md

 </dependency>
 ```

-### Using Gradle
+##### Gradle
-If you are using Gradle, add this to your dependencies
+Add the following to your build.gradle file and specify any modules needed.

 [//]: # ({x-version-update-start:google-auth-library-bom:released})
 ```Groovy